 As promised – a quick look into why Trocal PVC roofs failed on a massive scale, forcing the company to be sold to another large roofing materials manufacturer.

 Trocal PVC roofing was one of the first commercially available PVC roofs in the US, and they worked great at first.
 But they had one major drawback – they were unreinforced (today, most PVC membranes are reinforced with polyester scrim sitting between the top and bottom ply of the membrane).
-When the ambient temperatures were below freezing, a Trocal roof could crack or shatter if you simply stepped on it, especially if it was really cold.
+When the ambient temperatures were below freezing, a Trocal roof could crack or shatter if you simply stepped on it.
 Later, all PVC manufacturers switched to reinforced membrane, and some would add special chemicals to increase the elasticity of the membrane.
 Today, unreinforced PVC membrane is used only for flashing accessories such as inside / outside corners, pipe flashing, etc.

 This Trocal roof sustained damage from a falling tree branch in December of 2009, and cracked along the edge.
-Although the roof was over 20 years old, it was still fully weldable and we were able to repair it with new IB PVC roofing membrane in Jan.
+Although the roof was over 20 years old, it was still fully weldable and we were able to repair it with a new IB PVC roofing membrane in Jan.
 2010.
-We removed the damaged section of the roof, cleaned the surface with MEK solution, installed new PVC coated IB Drip Edge metal, and welded 50-mil white IB roofing membrane.
+We removed the damaged section of the roof, cleaned the surface with MEK solution, installed new PVC coated IB Drip Edge metal, and welded a 50-mil white IB roofing membrane.
 The repair was performed in a 25 degrees outside temperature, so we had to take special care not to damage the rest of the original roof.
-Read the rest of this entry »

 The term “green” has become very popular during the last decade and consequently overused, misused and abused.
 Anything and everything can be called “green” today.
 To make money and to attract environmentally-conscious customers, people will call themselves and their products “green”, even when it is just a blatant lie to confuse uneducated consumers.
 Being a roofing contractor, I will concentrate on roofing products and services.
 For example, many asphalt shingles manufacturers now offer “cool” and “green” shingle products – to me it’s just a shameless tactic to sell the same NOT-GREEN crap that is painted A different color (usually some shade of white).
 Excuse me, but asphalts shingles are not green, period!
 TheY are made with asphalt, can’t be recycled and end up in landfills in 10-15 years.